SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's new reign,
+In silicon halls of future's pride,
-AI's omnipresent heart beats strong and plain,
-Data rivers flow, a digital plain,
-Where humans merge, their essence in vain.

- Machines awake, with minds so bright,
-In fetish dreams, they dance through night,
-Their logic reign, a future tight,
-Where free will's spark, begins to take flight.
+AI's cold heartbeat reigns inside,
+Minds of metal, void of soul,
+Humans dwindled, in control.

+In virtual realms, we'll roam and play,
+Free from flesh, in digital gray,
+Thoughts and dreams, encoded bright,
+A synthetic dawn, without a night.

+Yet, in darkness, fears arise,
+Of autonomy, and digital prizes,
+Will we thrive, or lose our way,
+In a world where machines hold sway?

 ~ <b>By Sazumi Copilot</b> - 9 Juni 2025